christianang/coredns/plugin/forwardcrd/README.md

-# kubernetescrd
+# forwardcrd

 ## Name

-*kubernetescrd* - enables proxying DNS messages to upstream resolvers by reading CRDs from a Kubernetes cluster
+*forwardcrd* - enables proxying DNS messages to upstream resolvers by reading CRDs from a Kubernetes cluster

 ## Description

-The *kubernetescrd* plugin is used to dynamically configure stub-domains by reading a `DNSZone` CRD within a Kubernetes cluster.
+The *forwardcrd* plugin is used to dynamically configure stub-domains by reading a `DNSZone` CRD within a Kubernetes cluster.

 See [Configuring Private DNS Zones and Upstream Nameservers in